 Data: U.S. Department of Justice, Bureau of Justice Statistics; World Prison Brief, Institute for Criminal Policy Research (other country rates).
 A KidsMates Graphic.

-Over the last 40 years, the US incarcerated population has increased by almost 500%.
+In 40 years, the U.S. incarcerated population increased by almost 500%

 Data: U.S. Department of Justice, Bureau of Justice Statistics.
 A KidsMates Graphic.

 Over half of the US incarcerated population are parents of minors (children under age 18)

 Data: Original analysis for The Pew Charitable Trusts by Bruce Western and Becky Pettit, 2009.
 A KidsMates Graphic.